arv100kri/Cognitive-Services/Content/en-us/KES/GrammarFormat.md

 * `<attrref uri="academic#Year" op="starts_with" name="year"/>` matches the input string "20" and returns in a single interpretation papers published in 200-299, 2000-2999, etc.  This is a rare use case.

 ### tag Element
 The `tag` element specifies how a path through the grammar is to be interpreted.
-It contains a sequence of semi-colon terminated statements.
-A statement may be an assignment of a literal or variable to another variable.
+It contains a sequence of semicolon-terminated statements.
+A statement may be an assignment of a literal or a variable to another variable.
 It may also assign the output of a function with 0 or more parameters to a variable.
 Each function parameter may be specified using a literal or a variable.
 If the function does not return any output, the assignment is omitted.
-The scope of each variable is local to the containing rule.
+Variable scope is local to the containing rule.

 ```xml
 <tag>x = 1; y = x;</tag>